 Jennifer has also worked for a private practice performing contract work for ICF/MR group homes, early childhood intervention programs and home health agencies.
 She also provided outpatient evaluation and treatment within the private practice clinic.
 The variety of environments she has worked in has allowed her to stay current in many areas of speech-language pathology in order to provide quality services to her patients.
 Each patient is treated as an individual to ensure that the evaluation and treatment services provided are focused on their needs.

-She enjoys spending time with her wonderful husband and two young children!
+She enjoys spending time with her wonderful husband, two children, and the cutest pug and frenchy you’d ever meet!

 Jennifer has recently attended the following CEU courses: